SnigdhaPSharma/airbnb-new-york/README.md

 •	Is there a correlation between busiest hosts and other variables like reviews, availability, price and location?
 •	Is there any noticeable difference of traffic among different areas and what could be the reason for it?

-## Results
-The analysis revealed several insights about customer behavior, movie popularity, and rental trends:

-Based on these insights, several recommendations were made to improve business operations:

 ## Files
 Project Overview: Contains the business requirement document.